ministryofjustice/prison-visits/README.md

     make

-If tests fail, a screenshot of the failure can be saved to `/tests/failure.png` by running:
+To see a screen shot of each completed step run:

     make test-i

+If tests fail, a screenshot of the failure is saved to `/tests/failure.png`.

+#### GruntJS

+For convenience, GruntJS has been added to 'lint' the test scripts.
+Also Grunt can watch the `app/` and `tests/` folders for changes and automatically run the client-side tests (assuming you have alread installed NodeJS and run `npm install`).

+    grunt watch